Ralim/IronOS/Documentation/Flashing.md

 If you are an advanced user, and you have used `usb-dfu` tools before, or you would like to learn; there is an alternative bootloader for these irons.
 This will **NOT** show up as a USB storage drive, but instead show up using a standard DFU protocol device.
 You can then use dfu tools or GUI's to upgrade the iron using the `.bin` files that are posted to the releases page.

-To change to dapboot based alternative bootloader, you need to flash the hex file from [here](https://github.com/eDesignOSS/ts100-bl-flasher/releases).
+To install this alternative bootloader, follow the instructions [here](https://github.com/Ralim/IronOS-dfu/blob/mainline/docs/Bootloader.md).
-`ts100-stockbl.hex` will reflash the stock bootloader, `ts100-dapboot.hex` will flash the new dapboot based usb bootloader.

 Note that this is only recommended for users who know what they are doing.
 If you don't understand how this works, please don't flash this.